Black and white headshot of Victoria Millard.

-Victoria Millard writes about illness and healing; spirituality and faith; relationships; chicken calling; and her life as a clown.
+Victoria Millard writes about illness and healing, spirituality and faith, family relationships, mystery guests, chicken calling, and her life as a clown.

-In her late twenties, she studied mime and clowning in Paris and embarked on a second career in Seattle as a writer, performer, choreographer, and director of physical comedy.
+Victoria studied mime and clowning in Paris and worked as a writer, performer, teacher and director of physical comedy.
+Performances highlights include The International Clown Theatre Conference, The First New York Festival of Clown Theatre, and The Lucille Ball Festival of New Comedy.
 For eleven years, she worked for New York's Big Apple Circus Clown Care at Seattle Children's Hospital.
+In 2025, Victoria founded the activist street performance group Seattle Clown Trouble, which has gone viral on TikTok.

 Dr. Pozzo twirled down the 6th floor hallway of Seattle Children's Hospital, flourishing his bow and strings like a shuttle and loom, weaving the notes of “The Peekaboo Waltz” into the disparate voices, footfalls, sounds, and rhythms of the people passing by.
 I, Dr. Le Fou, followed, pumping the bellows of my concertina, hoping to spin a thread of levity into the fabric of pain, grit, worry, relief, and hope that enveloped me...